klaus2425/crafty-corners/README.md

 ## About The Project

-Crafty Corners is a web app to introduce people to a communities of different hobbies.
+Crafty Corners is a web app to introduce people to communities of different hobbies.
 This was developed as a final requirement for our Thesis Writing 2.
 This project utilized React and a
 <a href="https://github.com/Overseer24/craftycorners_backend">
 Laravel API